ptim-miller/gemma_web/README.md

 + Jupyter Notebook (pytorch_gemma.ipynb)
 + Web UI (python3 web.py)
 + Command line (python3 main.py)

 ***
-## Modify the parameters as desired
-+ The output_size indicates the max you allow for model output.
+## Add the large language model to the project
 + Version options are '2b', '2b-it', '7b', 7b-it'.
 The 'it' in name indicates an instruction-tuned model.
-+ Machine - use 'cuda' if you have cuda installed with an Nvidia GPU, otherwise use 'cpu'.
 + Download the desired model from https://www.kaggle.com/models/google/gemma/frameworks/pyTorch.
-+ Recommend starting with 2b-it.
++ <b>Recommend starting with 2b-it<b>.
 (Worked on a simple laptop with RTX2060 6GB VRAM).
 + Extract contents from the downloaded archive.tar.gz and put the files under the 'model/\<version\>/' folder.

   <img src="models/2b_it_pic.png">

+***
+## Modify the parameters in the code as desired
++ The output_size indicates the max allowed for model output.
++ Machine - use 'cuda' if you have cuda installed with an Nvidia GPU, otherwise use 'cpu'.
++ Use of 'cpu' is not recommended and will be slow.
+Drop output_size down if using 'cpu'.
++ Example code to change in main.py - model = GemmaModel(output_len=250, version='2b-it', machine='cuda')

 ***
 ## Recommended
 The code in this repository was tested with python 3.10, and Nvidia driver version 550.54.14.